Optimal Placement of Common-Mode Chokes for Various Antenna Types

 EFHW Inverted-L

-- Do not place choke at feedpoint—this would block the return path.
+- Do not choke at feedpoint—would block the return.

 End-Fed Off-Center (EFOC)

-- With counterpoise: choke can be placed at feedpoint.
+- With counterpoise: choke may be at feedpoint.

 End-Fed Long Wire (EFLW)

-- Often fed via 9:1 unun; shield acts as return path.
+- Usually fed via 9:1 unun; shield acts as return.

-- Add a counterpoise at the unun or rely on the coax shield.
+- Add counterpoise at unun or rely on shield.

 End-Fed Half-Square (EFHS)